-As at 31 December 2023 39% (2022: 35%) of our SCR, as calculated applying the Standard Formula, is held in respect of Market Risk.
+As at 31 December 2024 43% (2023: 39%) of our SCR, as calculated applying the Standard Formula, is held in respect of Market Risk.
+The increase in Market Risk SCR is a function of the underlying growth in our Policyholder NAV year-on-year.